 Due to our staff size we are able to supervise only two or three clerks per semester.
 We are willing to consider long distance/electronic clerkships for students attending law schools other than the University of Oregon, but we prefer working with students locally in Eugene, Oregon.

-Summer Program: Legal interns perform 200 hours of legal research and/or program work regarding a plethora of civil liberties issues.
-Law Clerks often “shadow” Lauren Regan (founder, staff attorney and director of CLDC) wherever she goes, including court appearances, action camps, trainings, and protests, as well as depositions and other litigation-based events.
+Summer Program: Law clerks perform 200 hours of legal research and/or program work regarding a plethora of civil liberties issues.
+Law clerks often “shadow” Lauren Regan (founder, staff attorney and director of CLDC) wherever she goes, including court appearances, action camps, trainings, and protests, as well as depositions and other litigation-based events.
 You will receive a very hands-on experience at activist legal support.
-Past interns worked on police misconduct litigation, mass-protest defense in multiple states, including work related to climate justice, animal rights, immigration, labor, anti-SLAPP defense, anti-spying and security culture, and much much more.
-We will also continue to0 develop and update our brief bank databases for attorneys, websites, activist toolkits, and presentations.
-Attorney Lauren Regan will supervise this intern position.
+Past law clerks worked on police misconduct litigation, mass-protest defense in multiple states, including work related to climate justice, animal rights, immigration, labor, anti-SLAPP defense, anti-spying and security culture, and much much more.
+We will also continue to develop and update our brief bank databases for attorneys, websites, activist toolkits, and presentations.
+Attorney Lauren Regan will supervise this position.

 We strongly encourage applicants to secure funding through their schools, the National Lawyers Guild (NLG), or other public interest funding sources as we cannot guarantee any funding at this time.
 We willingly cooperate in any way possible to assist students to secure fellowships, stipends, or private grants that can fund their summer work with the CLDC.
 We are also more than happy to assist clerks attempting to secure academic or other credit through their schools.